 Alternatively, you can create your transactional email content elsewhere and pass the HTML to your developers to send it in its entirety via SMTP or via our API using:

-If you think your transactional email usage is going to be a non-trivial amount - for instance, more than a few thousand a day - then please talk to us directly about your possible requirements.
+If you think your transactional email usage is going to be a non-trivial amount - for instance, more than a few tens of thousands a day - then please contact us directly about your plans, so we can set appropriate limits for your account.

 You can add a maximum of 100 contacts to the 'To'/'Cc'/'Bcc' sections of a transactional email, and the send will only be counted as one send despite the numerous recipients.